GoJS API

 the default implementation returns zero.

 • This predicate returns true if the vertex should not be moved by the layout algorithm but still have an effect on nearby and connected vertexes.
 The default implementation returns ForceDirectedVertex.isFixed.
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Parameters